MilanGabor/Rick-and-Morty-App/README.md

 ## Outro

-Thank you for checking out our Rick and Morty API App!
+Thank you for checking out my Rick and Morty API App!
 I hope you find it useful and enjoyable.
 Happy coding!